io-gui/io/readme.md

 ## Usage ##

 Io library can be imported as a module from `build/io.js`.
-You can extend its `IoElement` class to easily create custom elements and applications.
+You can extend its `IoElement` class to create custom elements and applications.

 ```javascript
 import {IoElement} from "[path_to_io]/build/io.js";
 ```

-The library also includes a collection of useful UI elements suitable for use with other UI libraries and frameworks.
-To use one of the elements, such as `io-inspector` for example, create the element, assign the value property, and add it to your application.
+The library includes a collection of useful UI elements suitable for use with other UI libraries and frameworks.
+To use one of the elements, such as `<io-inspector>` for example, create the element, assign the value property, and add it to your DOM.

 ```javascript
 const inspector = document.createElement('io-inspector');